Gourmet Ghetto: History

 Chez Panisse was founded in 1971 by U.C.
 Berkeley film studies professor Paul Aratow and Alice Waters, who had been a student of the French language, a political activist, and a world traveler.
 The restaurant opened in an Arts and Crafts-style home on Shattuck Avenue, and featured French-style dinners but made with locally grown ingredients.
 Waters very actively promoted the idea of an alternate network of food suppliers working together to create flavorful meals.
 At first, Waters used ingredients bought at the Berkeley Co-op and at smaller markets around Berkeley.
 The staff foraged for ingredients such as wild blackberries, and neighbors brought produce grown in their backyards.
-David Lance Goines, Waters' boyfriend and a skilled artist, created posters for the restaurant and other Gourmet Ghetto businesses.
+David Lance Goines, Waters's boyfriend and a skilled artist, created posters for the restaurant and other Gourmet Ghetto businesses.
 With her friends including film scholars Aratow and Tom Luddy, Waters effectively ran a culinary salon at Chez Panisse, to advocate social change with the goal of making locally sourced food economically viable.
 In February 1973, Waters hired Jeremiah Tower as head chef.
 Tower increased the focus on salads and local food.
 Tower says that a turning point in the focus on locally sourced food came in October 1976, when he prepared a regional menu including cream corn soup made in a Mendocino style, oysters from Tomales Bay, cheese from Sonoma, and California-grown fruits and nuts purchased at a farmer's market in San Francisco.

 In 1973, Victoria Wise, a former philosophy student and Chez Panisse's first head chef, opened Pig-by-the-Tail, a French-style charcuterie, across the street from Chez Panisse.
 In December 1973, Alice Medrich began selling her chocolate truffles out of Pig-by-the-Tail; after quickly running out of her first small batch, Wise asked Medrich to deliver 25 dozen every day.
 This was the start of an American craze for chocolate truffles.
 Seeking a larger space in July 1975, the Cheese Board Collective moved into the retail space next to Wise.
 Down Shattuck a couple of blocks was Poulet, a gourmet restaurant which featured the work of Bruce Aidells, who would soon be known for his novel sausage flavors.
 Later, Aidells founded his own sausage company.
 Another co-op, the Juice Bar Collective, opened in 1976.
 In 1977, Medrich opened a chocolate and dessert shop named Cocolat on the same block as Chez Panisse and Pig-by-the-Tail.
 Medrich's chocolate truffles were somewhat larger and lumpier than their French cousins; these became known as California truffles.
 Wise says that the arrival of Cocolat was a catalyst, that it "cinched the whole Gourmet Ghetto thing."